 - Does the agency have LGBTQ-inclusive paperwork?

 As previously mentioned, there is still a frustratingly large sect of Americans who don’t believe that people in the gay community should be allowed to adopt.
 However, there are more advocates and resources than ever before.
 Your journey towards adoption doesn’t have to be extra stressful simply because of who you love.
-Here are a couple agencies that have systems in place specifically for LGBT couples, so you know they have your best interests at heart.
+Here are a couple of agencies that have systems in place specifically for LGBTQ couples, so you know they have your best interests at heart.

-Lifelong Adoptions has an A+ BBB rating, offers classes on how to start your adoption process and even has free applications.
+Lifelong Adoptions has an A+ BBB rating, offers classes on how to start your adoption process, and has free applications.
 Even if you don’t use them, they’re a great resource

 Looking for a true adoption advocate?
 Adoptions Together won a Human Rights Campaign Innovator award for the work they do “supporting and serving LGBTQ Youth and Families.”
 They’re licensed in D.C., Maryland, and Virginia, but their site offers great nationwide resources.

 Speaking of the HRC… For an almost exhaustive look at inclusive adoption agencies in your area, take a look at their interactive map.

 Home studies are an essential part of nearly all types of adoption so knowing exactly what will be expected of you and how you can prepare is important to complete one successfully.
 During a home study, prospective parents must: